Testing the universality of cosmic-ray nuclei from protons to oxygen with AMS-02: Summary and Conclusions

-Nonetheless, the fact to have different source spectra for He, C, and O is very difficult to reconcile with the standard scenario of CR acceleration in SNR shocks.
-We thus explore alternatives that could save universality.
+In principle the same ideas used to explain the spectral difference of $p$ and He could be explored to explain the differences in He, C and O, except for the class of explanations which rely on the $A/Z$ dependence of the shock acceleration efficiency.
+Those are clearly ruled out since He, C, and O all have the same $A/Z$.
+The explanation based on the stochasticity of CR sources and their chemical composition, instead, can be extended to include sources with different compositions in $p$, He, C, N, and O. Although, the increasing number of free parameters makes these scenarios rapidly unappealing.
+We thus explore further alternatives that could save universality.
 In particular, we investigate a scenario in which diffusion is different for light and heavy nuclei, which is technically implemented by using different normalizations of the diffusion coefficient $D_0$ for light nuclei ($p$, He, $\bar p$) and heavier nuclei in the fit.
 A physical motivation for this scenario might be provided by inhomogeneous diffusion in the Galaxy.
 The propagation volume, in fact, depends on the mass of the CR nuclei.
 Thus, if the medium is non-homogenous, different species could effectively sample a different diffusion coefficient.
 We find indeed that this scenario is able to provide a good description of all the CR species, retaining at the same time the same source spectra for He, C, N, and O, i.e., maintaining CR universality for nuclei.
 In this case, we find that the light nuclei prefer a diffusion coefficient that is 25\% smaller than the one of the heavier nuclei.
 For future studies, It would be interesting to further investigate this result using physical models of inhomogeneous diffusion.
 A further alternative that we have explored is radical modifications of the CR production and/or spallation cross sections.
 We find, indeed, that large modifications of these cross-sections also provide another scenario that explains the data and preserves CR universality.
 However, the required modifications would be of the order of 100\% or more and are certainly beyond the (yet large) known uncertainties.
 We thus ultimately deem this solution unlikely.

 In conclusion, both the viable scenarios which we have tested require a violation of CR universality, either of the universality of CR acceleration with consequently different source spectra for He and C, O, or of the universality of CR propagation with different diffusion for light and heavier nuclei.
 From a theoretical point of view, however, the first scenario has little theoretical appeal since it is at odds with the expectations from CR acceleration in SNR shocks.
 On the other hand, the second scenario is less problematic and can be reconciled in a framework of inhomogeneous diffusion in the Galaxy.
 Indeed, inhomogeneity and anisotropy are certainly present at some level, although mostly for simplicity of analysis, diffusion is typically taken homogeneous and isotropic.
 Whether a physically motivated scenario can provide the required amount of inhomogeneity indicated in the above results is an issue that requires dedicated theoretical studies.
 From the experimental and data analysis point of view, instead, further help in clarifying the picture can come from further studies of the newly released data from AMS-02 of nuclei up to iron, as well as from the expected measurements of isotopes as deuterium or the isotopes of beryllium.